 MONSTER HEADS – Cheapo toys that weren’t even playset compacts.
 It’s hard to tell if the Max figures were randomly distributed or unique to each set; most photos will show the same Max with each set, so best stick with it.
 The Max figure on the far left is from the Heroes & Villains series — I lost the figure that came with the gold dragon head.

 GIANT PLAYSETS – These usually aren’t categoried in Mighty Max Playset Terminology, so I lump them together.
 Search for Skull Mountain, Dragon Island, Skullmaster Mega Head, Terror Talons / Dread Star, and Magus when researching Mighty Max toys to see examples of complete sets.
 Terror Talons was released in the UK as Dread Star, and came with an additional figure and vehicle — make sure you know which version you have before listing it.

-BATTLE MAX – Also known as Battle Warriors and Action Masters, these were action figures that opened into questionable playsets and came with oodles of loot.
+BATTLE WARRIORS – Also known as Action Masters, these were action figures that opened into questionable playsets and came with oodles of loot.
 Pictured above with Magus to show the scale difference.

 HEROES & VILLAINS – Bluebird released six 7-figure packs under this title.
 Half of them were repaints of previous Doom Zone and Horror Head figures, while the ones pictured above are from the sets based on the cartoon.